ylecalvez/bretz_rating/README.md

 ### `npm run deploy`

-Runs the app in the using mode.\
+Deploy the app for the using mode.\
 Open [https://ylecalvez.github.io/bretz_rating/](https://ylecalvez.github.io/bretz_rating/) to view it in your browser.

 ### `npm test`